CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/80-create-organization.md

 1. Enter your email
 2. You will receive an email with a link to create your user, click on that click
-3. Follow the process (pick org name, username, password, accept Terms)
+3. Follow the process (pick organisation name, username, password, accept Terms)
 4. You will be redirect to the login page, use the credentials defined in the step above

 ### Create organization with a script